Justwhittaker/PRO4-Mealdeals/README.md

     * python manage.py migrate

-    * If you restarted your machine to activate your environment variables, do not forget to reactivate your virtual environment with the command used at step 4.
+    * If you restart your machine to activate your environment variables, do not forget to reactivate your virtual environment with the command used at step 4.

 7. Create the superuser for the postgres database so you can have access to the django admin, follow the steps necessary to set up the username, email and password by running the following management command in your terminal: